swcarpentry/shell-novice/01-filedir.md

 3.  displays that program's output, then
 4.  displays a new prompt to tell us that it's ready for more commands.

+> ## Username variation {.callout}
+>
+> In this lesson, we have used the username `nelle` (associated
+> with our hypothetical scientist) in example input and output throughout.
+> However, when
+> you type this lesson's commands on your computer,
+> you should see something different,
+> namely, the username associated with the user account on your computer.
+In
+> what follows, you should always see your own username as output wherever
+> we have used `nelle`.

 Next,
 let's find out where we are by running a command called `pwd` (which stands for "print working directory").